joshisa/piwikstart/README.md

 - With this git commit, your IBM DevOps pipeline will retrigger and re-deploy Piwik.
 In a few short minutes, your Piwik application will be ready for you to use.

 #### How is this better than Docker?
 Better is not the right question.
 Sometimes a cool project may not have a high-quality Dockerfile image available yet.
 Sometimes you may want to learn more about how specific runtimes and buildpacks behave within a PaaS - so what better way than to see in detail how complex apps and platforms are assembled for PaaS CloudFoundry cloud deployment.
 Sometimes you feel more comfortable understanding <<fill in your favorite runtime language - PHP, Python, Node.js, ...>> than Docker CLI.
-Sometimes Docker is the way better approach to go, but you like doing things the hard way.
+Sometimes Docker is the way better approach to go, but you like doing things the hard way ;-)

 #### How does it work?
 The magic is in the pipeline.yml.
 A build script is embedded which precisely defines the steps required to PaaS CloudFoundry enable the opensource application.
 The script pulls code from various locations, applies tweaks and cleans itself up into a deployable asset.
 Using IBM DevOps services, you may download the built asset (which can then be tweaked further and deployed manually using the CF CLI) or simply let the DevOps pipeline continue to do the assembly and deploy effort for you.
 The former is useful for devs looking to innvoate and expand capabilities of the open source project (For example: adding cognitive computing interactions from something like IBM Watson) and the latter is for folks simply desiring a rapid turnkey deployment of the opensource project for end-use.